cirobr/TinyMachines.jl/README.md

 UNet5() has internally five encoder/decoder stages, each of them delivering features with respectivelly [64, 128, 256, 512, 1024] channels.

-Parameter "alpha" reduces number of internal channels proportionally.
+Argument "alpha" modulates the number of internal channels proportionally.
 For instance, alpha == 2 delivers [32, 64, 128, 256, 512] channels.

-Parameter "verbose" == false delivers output mask with same (H,W) size as input images.
+Argument "verbose" == false delivers output mask with same (H,W) size as input images.

-Parameter "verbose" == true delivers a two-elements vector: first element is the same output as verbose == false; and second element are the intermediate feature model outputs, which are useful for knowledge distillation.
+Argument "verbose" == true delivers a two-elements vector: first element is the same output as verbose == false; and second element are the intermediate feature model outputs, which are useful for knowledge distillation.

     verbose == false => y_hat
     verbose == true  => [ yhat, [encoder[1:5] - decoder[6:9] - logits[10]] ] (UNet5)